NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 The minitatures are also not defined in their appearance.
 They can be painted in any scheme, be customised to have completely different looks or use entirely different models than what is intended#footnote("Known as proxying.").
 This means the tracking system needs to be ambivolent of what the model looks like, both in colour and silhouette.

-Since miniatures are highly customisable people tend to be very attatched to them.
-So one important requirement is to not be invasive to the minitature.
+Since miniatures are highly customisable players tend to be very attatched to them.
+So one important requirement is to not be invasive to the miniature.
 This rules out requiring a certain paintjob, placing stickers on heads or putting QR codes above operatives.
 The system should aim to obscure models as little as possible and cause no damage.

 #pagebreak()
 = Related Work